Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 ENDIF
 ```

-The ELSE IF uses the same tests as an ordinary IF (ie, <, <=, etc) but that test will only be made if the
+The ELSE `IF` uses the same tests as an ordinary `IF` (ie, `<`, `<=`, etc) but that test will only be made if the
 preceding test was false.
-So, for example, you will only get the message Warm if Temp < 0 failed,
+So, for example, you will only get the message Warm if `Temp < 0` failed,
-and Temp < 20 failed but Temp < 35 was true.
-The final ELSE will catch the case where all the
+and `Temp < 20` failed but `Temp < 35` was true.
+The final `ELSE` will catch the case where all the
 tests were false.

-An expression like Temp < 20 is evaluated by MMBasic as either true or false with true having a
+An expression like `Temp < 20` is evaluated by MMBasic as either true or false with true having a
 value of one and false zero.
 You can see this if you entered the following at the console:

 ```basic
 PRINT 30 > 20
 ```

-MMBasic will print 1 meaning that the value of the expression is true.
+MMBasic will print `1` meaning that the value of the expression is true.

-Similarly the following will print 0 meaning that the expression evaluated to false.
+Similarly the following will print `0` meaning that the expression evaluated to false.

 ```basic